If I don’t own the gear you need, I’ll get it

 The Oktava MK-012-01 has a rich, full, and natural sound, ideal for voice over recording and interviews in quiet indoor environments.

-Comtek content monitor.
+Comtek and digital Zaxcom ERX content monitors.
 How many receivers do you need?